jentery/506v3/index.md

 # Territory Acknowledgement

-As a faculty member who lives and works as a guest on these lands, I acknowledge and respect the lək̓ʷəŋən peoples on whose traditional territory the University of Victoria stands, and the Songhees, Esquimalt, and W̱SÁNEĆ peoples whose historical relationships with the land continue to this day.
+As a faculty member who lives and works as a guest on these lands, I acknowledge and respect the lək̓ʷəŋən peoples on whose traditional territory the University of Victoria stands, and the Songhees, Esquimalt, and <u>W</u>SÁNEĆ peoples whose historical relationships with the land continue to this day.

 *This course outline for English 506, "Player Stories" (Fall 2022 at the University of Victoria), is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).*